 However, it’s important to note that there are limitations and considerations to using kiosk mode, such as the risk of unauthorized access or the need for ongoing maintenance and updates.
 Therefore, it’s important to carefully evaluate the needs and risks of each scenario and implement appropriate security measures to ensure the safety and privacy of users and data.

-As soon as IT admins enable kiosk mode on Windows devices, the following things can be implemented by an organization based on its business specifications and requirements:
+As soon as IT admins enable Windows 10 Kiosk Mode on devices, the following things can be implemented by an organization based on its business specifications and requirements:

 Based on business requirements, IT admins can lock down universal Windows devices remotely into a Windows single app kiosk mode with a particular content/message on loop (multimedia content) and deploy it on public-facing sites.